Skip to Main Content

 Assessing Current Website Compliance in 2024

-Despite the clear ADA website compliance requirements, the reality is that a vast majority of websites remain non-compliant.
+Despite years of lawsuits that have made most companies (especially ecommerce companies) painfully aware of the risks, the reality is that the vast majority of websites remain non-compliant.
 Data from Utah State University’s Web AIM Million Project in 2023 revealed a startling trend: 96.3% of the top million homepages did not comply with ADA standards, each exhibiting an average of 50.0 barriers to accessibility.
 This statistic is not just a mere number; it represents the widespread and profound issue of non-compliance in the web landscape, demonstrating both the breadth and depth of the problem.

 What Are the WCAG Requirements for Website Accessibility and ADA Compliance?